lkrms/pretty-php/docs/Rules.md

 ### `PlaceBraces` (call 2: `beforeRender()`)

 In function declarations where `)` and `{` appear at the start of consecutive lines, they are collapsed to the same line.

+### `HeredocIndentation` (call 2: `beforeRender()`)

+The indentation of the first inner token of each heredoc saved earlier is applied to the heredoc by adding whitespace after newline characters in each of its tokens.

+Whitespace added to each heredoc is also applied to the `HeredocIndent` property of its `T_START_HEREDOC` token, which allows inherited indentation to be removed when processing nested heredocs.

 ### `PlaceComments` (call 2: `beforeRender()`)